rafahuaman/photo-search/README.md

 Hello! 👋🏽 I'm Rafael Huaman.

-This is my submission of the Photo Search exercise.
+This is my solution of the [Photo Search exercise](docs/00-exercise-description.md).

 I approached this exercise as an actual project, ensuring the application was well-tested and included build and deployment pipelines.